Alessio is an independent AI/ML researcher with 10+ years of contributions in computer vision and deep learning methods

 Cross-Camera View-Overlap Recognition

-International Workshop on Smart Distributed Cameras at European Conference on Computer Vision, 2022
+Int.
+Workshop Smart Distributed Cameras, European Conf.
+Computer Vision, 2022

 MORB: a multi-scale binary descriptor